Vocal Physiotherapy for Voice Strain, Throat Tension & Breathing Patterns

 Voice Physiotherapy FAQs

-Voice Physiotherapy is a hands-on Physiotherapy approach that looks at the physical factors that may contribute to voice strain, throat tension or difficulty using the voice comfortably.
+Vocal Physiotherapy is a Physiotherapy approach that looks at physical factors that may contribute to voice strain, throat tension, breathing pattern changes or discomfort with voice use.
 This may include assessment of the neck, jaw, shoulders, breathing mechanics, posture and tension around the larynx.

-It may be suitable for people who experience vocal fatigue, hoarseness, throat tightness, globus sensation, muscle tension dysphonia, vocal cord dysfunction or voice strain related to work, performance or daily communication.
+Vocal Physiotherapy may be suitable for people experiencing vocal fatigue, throat tightness, globus sensation, muscle tension dysphonia, vocal cord dysfunction or voice strain related to work, performance or everyday communication.
+Suitability depends on your assessment and health history.

-Is Voice Physiotherapy the same as speech therapy?
+Is Vocal Physiotherapy the same as speech therapy?

-No. Speech therapy and Voice Physiotherapy can be complementary, but they are not the same.
-Speech therapy commonly focuses on voice use, speech patterns and communication strategies.
-Voice Physiotherapy focuses on the physical contributors to voice symptoms, such as neck and jaw tension, breathing mechanics, posture and laryngeal muscle tension.
+No. Speech therapy and Vocal Physiotherapy can work alongside each other, but they focus on different areas.
+Speech therapy commonly focuses on voice use, communication and speech patterns, while Vocal Physiotherapy focuses on physical contributors such as neck and jaw tension, breathing mechanics, posture and laryngeal muscle tension.

-Do I need a referral for Voice Physiotherapy?
+Do I need to see a GP or ENT for voice symptoms?

-In most cases, you do not need a referral to book a Voice Physiotherapy appointment.
-However, if you have persistent hoarseness, voice loss, difficulty swallowing, unexplained throat symptoms or a sudden change in your voice, it is important to also seek medical advice from your GP or an ENT specialist.
+If you have persistent hoarseness, sudden voice loss, difficulty swallowing, unexplained throat symptoms, pain, coughing blood, or a new change in your voice, it is important to seek medical advice from your GP or an ENT specialist.
+Vocal Physiotherapy may still form part of your broader care where appropriate.